-- Students will need to complete all of our prerequisites before starting our program.
-Below you will find a link to our prerequisites: https://pharmacy.howard.edu/sites/pharmacy.howard.edu/files/202105/HUCOP%20New%20Prerequisites%20Fall%202021.pdf - Students are required to have a grade point average (GPA) of a 2.5 or higher in the Sciences, Mathematics, English and Speech and an overall GPA of a 2.5 or higher in all Pre-Pharmacy courses. - A personal statement is required.
+- Students will need to complete all prerequisites before starting the Pharm.D. program.
+Below you will find a link to our prerequisites: https://pharmacy.howard.edu/sites/pharmacy.howard.edu/files/2021-05/HUCOP%20New%20Prerequisites%20Fall%202021.pdf. - Students are required to have a grade point average (GPA) of a 2.5 or higher in the Sciences, Mathematics, English and Speech and an overall GPA of a 2.5 or higher in all Pre-Pharmacy courses. - A personal statement is required.
 The statement is required to be a minimum of 250 words.
 The essay should set forth the applicant's goals and reasons for pursuing a career in pharmacy. - Two letters of recommendation are required.
 One letter should be from a Science Professor or Instructor.
-The other letter should be from a non-relative. - PCAT is not required for Admission, but is recommended that you take it.
-If you decide to take it, it must be taken no later than February of the prior academic year of which Admission is being sought. - Admission into the Pharm D. program is highly competitive.
-Meeting the minimum Admission requirement does not guarantee and interview or automatic Admission.

-- The deadline for Admission into our program is March 1st. - If the applicant meets all eligibility requirement and is considered to be highly competitive, they will then be contacted for an in-person interview. - The interview will include a one-on-one interview with a team of Faculty and/or Alumni, a College tour, and an additional mathematics test will be administered. - Successful applicants are admitted in the Pharm D. program only in the fall semester of the academic year. - Once a Student accepts our Offer of Admission, a criminal background check is conducted by a PharmCAS-facilitated criminal background check (CBC) service.
+The other letter should be from a non-relative. - PCAT is not required for admission but is recommended that you take it.
+If you decide to take it, it must be taken no later than February of the prior academic year for which admission is being sought. - Admission into the Pharm D. program is highly competitive.
+Meeting the minimum admission requirement does not guarantee and interview or automatic admission. - The deadline for admission into our program is March 1st. - If the applicant meets all eligibility requirements and is considered to be highly competitive, they will then be contacted for an in-person interview. - The interview will include a one-on-one interview with a team of Faculty and/or Alumni, a College tour, and an additional mathematics test will be administered. - Successful applicants are admitted in the Pharm D. program only in the fall semester of the academic year. - Once a student candidate accepts our Offer of Admission, a criminal background check is conducted by a PharmCAS-facilitated criminal background check (CBC) service.